hyphanet/website/content/pages/download.md

 to join us and help it would be much appreciated!

 If this doesn't work on a headless server, try
-"java -jar new_installer_offline.jar -console", and follow the prompts to tell it where to install Freenet etc.
+"java -jar new_installer_offline.jar -console;", and follow the prompts to tell it where to install Freenet etc.

 [jar_sig]: FREENET_INSTALLER_SIG_URL